 In this equation, D_1 represents the projected profit per share for the upcoming year, P_0 represents the share market price at the beginning of the year, and g represents the stock growth rate.
-In this study, the sales growth rate is used to measure the stock growth rate, as it is considered to be more stable and predictable compared to the profit growth rate.
-This is because the sales growth rate is less influenced by accounting procedures (Mashayekhi & Farhadi, 2015).

-When determining the cost of capital, values exceeding the third quartile of the sample indicate a high cost of equity, while values below the second quartile indicate a low expected return
+This study uses the sales growth rate to measure the stock growth rate, as it is considered more stable and predictable than the profit growth rate.
+This is because the sales growth rate is less influenced by accounting procedures (Mashayekhi and Farhadi, 2015).
+When determining the cost of capital, values exceeding the third quartile of the sample indicate a high cost of equity, while values below the second quartile indicate a low expected return.

-Audit quality: According to the research conducted by Memeshli and Karshenasan (2019), the calculation of this variable has been performed using three crucial indicators of audit quality: the auditor's reputation, auditor's independence, and auditor's expertise in the industry.
-In this study, the reputation of the auditor is considered as a dummy variable.
-Mofid Rahbar audit organization and audit institute, being a large institution with a high credit and reputation grade (1), is contrasted with other audit institutes that are members of the public accountants' community.
-These institutions are smaller in size and have a lower credit and reputation grade (2).
+Audit quality: According to the research conducted by Memeshli and Karshenasan (2019), the calculation of this variable has been performed using three crucial indicators of audit quality: the auditor's reputation, the auditor's independence, and the auditor's expertise in the industry.
+In this study, the auditor's reputation is considered a dummy variable.
+Mofid Rahbar Audit Organization and Audit Institute, a large institution with a high credit and reputation grade (1), is contrasted with other audit institutes that are members of the public accountants' community.
+These institutions are smaller and have a lower credit and reputation grade (2).

-If the auditor of the owner's firm has held a leadership position in the audit organization and Mofid Institute during the research period, the virtual variable value of the auditor's reputation is considered as one.
-Otherwise, its value is considered as zero (Javid & Ahmadi Chegni, 2020).
+Suppose the auditor of the owner's firm has held a leadership position in the audit organization and Mofid Institute during the research period.
+In that case, the virtual variable value of the auditor's reputation is considered one.
+Otherwise, its value is zero (Javid and Ahmadi Chegni, 2020).

-To measure auditor independence, discretionary accruals have been utilized as an inverse indicator.
-In this study, Jones's adjusted model (1995) is employed to measure discretionary accruals (Arab kiasri & Abdi, 2014).
+Discretionary accruals have been utilized as an inverse indicator to measure auditor independence.
+Jones's adjusted model (1995) measures discretionary accruals in this study (Arab Kiasri and Abdi, 2014).
 Subsequently, the average of this variable is calculated for the companies under investigation.
-If the ratio exceeds the average for a particular firm, a value of zero is assigned, whereas a value of one is assigned if it is below the average (Memeshli & Karshenasan, 2019).
+If the ratio exceeds the average for a particular firm, a value of zero is assigned, whereas a value of one is assigned if it is below the average (Memeshli and Karshenasan, 2019).